Thefrank/freebsd-port-sooners/Prowlarr_Installation_TrueNAS_GUI.md

 If you are installing from base FreeBSD you can adopt this guide as an general overview.
 TrueNAS uses `iocage` as jail manager so jail properties listed here will use its variable naming.

+Update 2021/12/15: Instructions updated as prowlarr is now in ports

 ## Jail Setup
 1. From the main screen select Jails